Oil rises as Iran exports seen slow to resume after deal

-NEW YORK Oil rose on Tuesday, reversing early losses and settling higher after it became apparent that a nuclear deal between Tehran and six global powers will not immediately remove sanctions placed on Iranian crude exports.
+NEW YORK Oil settled up on Tuesday, reversing early losses, after it became apparent that a nuclear deal between Tehran and six global powers will not immediately remove sanctions placed on Iranian crude exports.

-Under the agreement, sanctions imposed by the United States, European Union and United Nations are to be lifted in exchange for curbs on Iran's nuclear program.
-But analysts said the fourth largest crude exporter will be able to raise oil shipments only gradually.
+Under the deal, sanctions imposed by the United States, European Union and United Nations are to be lifted in exchange for curbs on Iran's nuclear programme.
+But analysts expect the exports restrictions to go away only gradually.

 "Oil from Iran will take time to return, and will not be before next year, most likely the second half of 2016," said Amrita Sen, chief oil analyst at London-based consultancy Energy Aspects.